wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

-# 36. Killing Hurts the Killer, not the Killed
+# 36. Killing Hurts the Killer, Not the Killed

 >The cruelty lies in the motive, not in the fact.
 Killing hurts the killer, not the killed.